CARMI: A Cache-Aware Learned Index with a Cost-based Construction Algorithm: Cost Model of CARMI

 \subsubsection{Capacity of Leaf Nodes}

-The capacity of leaf nodes, denoted as $C(M)$, refers to the total number of data points stored in a leaf node, it depends on both the total amount of space allocated for data points as well as the way these data points are arranged.
-For example, if gaps are inserted between actual data points to reduce the latency of insertion operation as in ALEX~\cite{ding2019alex}, then the capacity of the leaf node is also reduced as a result.
+The capacity of leaf nodes refers to the total number of data points stored in a leaf node, and it depends on both the total amount of space allocated for data points as well as the way these data points are arranged.
+For example, if we need to make room for subsequently inserted data points to reduce the latency of the insert operation, then the capacity of the leaf node will be reduced accordingly.